Mapping tree habitats

 Step by step

-1. Ask learners to work in small groups (three works well) to choose a tree.
+1. Ask learners to work in small groups (three works well) and ask them to choose a tree.
+Give each group a Meet a tree Worksheet.

-2. Once chosen, give learners no more than two minutes to either observe and sketch the tree, the leaves or make a bark rubbing on their worksheet.
+2. Give learners no more than two minutes to either observe and sketch the tree, the leaves or make a bark rubbing on their worksheet.
 Remind them that it does not need to be perfect!

-3. Use the Meet a tree worksheet (in the Mapping Tree Habitats Worksheets) to guide the learners in estimating the life stage of the tree.
-Look at the height of the tree, the thickness of the trunk and the texture of the bark.
+3. Next, the worksheet will guide learners to estimate the life stage of the tree.
+Ask them to look at the height of the tree, the thickness of the trunk and the texture of the bark.

-4. Ask learners to draw the shape of the leaves and discuss whether the tree is evergreen or broadleaved using the worksheet.
+4. Then ask learners to observe the shape of the tree’s leaves and discuss whether the tree is evergreen or broadleaved using the third section of the worksheet.

 5. Consider what fruits, nuts or seeds the tree produces.
 Discuss whether humans or other animals can eat these.
-Do not eat any fruits or nuts unless you can positively identify them as edible.
+Do not eat any fruits or nuts unless you can positively identify them as edible and be mindful of possible nut allergies.

 6. Encourage the learners to look at how the tree fits into its surroundings.
-Observe whether it stands alone or with other trees.
-If there are five or more trees in a group, complete the trees survey.
+Does it stand alone, or with other trees?
+If there are five or more trees in a group, complete the Tree survey (the second worksheet in the download) to identify what kind of woodland you have.

 7. If there are fewer than 10 trees, investigate all the trees in that area.
-If there are more, ask the learners to choose 10 trees at random.
+If there are more, ask learners to choose 10 trees at random.
 A random sample is important to create a fair representation of tree types within the woodland area.
+Following the survey sheet, ask learners tally the number of broadleaved and evergreen trees and identify whether the woodland is evergreen, broadleaved or mixed.

 Reflection